meggrooms/PyBer_Analysis/README.md

  <BR><BR>
  <img src="https://github.com/meggrooms/PyBer_Analysis/blob/main/Images/total%20percents.png">
  <BR>
- The chart above represents the percentage of fares, rides, and drivers by city
+ The chart above represents the percentage of fares, rides, and drivers by city type.
+The largest share of the market is without doubt the urban communities, with rural communities taking only 5.3% of rides during this period.

 <BR><BR>